 A married English surgeon, Gulliver wants nothing to do with domestic life and leaves England repeatedly to have adventures in far-off lands.
-He is resourceful, open-minded, adamant about his own truthfulness, and a remarkably fast… (read full character analysis)
+He is resourceful, open-minded, adamant about his own truthfulness, and a remarkably fast… read analysis of Lemuel Gulliver

 Lacking all common sense and utterly pre-occupied by abstractions, the Laputian King rules the land of Lagado from a floating island that never touches ground.
-He is by law not allowed to descend to the… (read full character analysis)
+He is by law not allowed to descend to the… read analysis of The Laputian King

 Gulliver's children with his wife, whom he can't stand being around after returning to England from the island of the Houyhnhmns.